l00p3/luproject_template/README.md

 The structure is inspired by [kiss-icp](https://github.com/PRBonn/kiss-icp).

 ## TODO
+- Fix the problem with scikit_build_core
+- add a way to rename the project semi-automatically
-Fix the version of Eigen
+- Fix the version of Eigen